kuritka/git-actions/README.md

 ## release

-You execute release by calling release action.
-Target for release package could be specified in `upload_url` property, but it is up to you where you want to upload releases.
+Execute release by calling release action.
+Target for release package is specified in `upload_url` property, but at the end of the day it is up to you where you want to upload releases.
 You can release to your custom repo by `push` or whatever of you want.
 Extracted `upload_url` (returned by `release`)  in our case looks like this `https://uploads.github.com/repos/kuritka/git-actions/releases/25416282/assets`